edgarcltop/paternio/README.md

 ## 👨‍💻 About

-Developed as a collection of educational examples to demonstrate the practical application of software design patterns in modern Python.
+Developed as a collection of leisure examples to demonstrate the practical application of software design patterns in modern Python.

 This repository aims to:
 - Reinforce **SOLID principles**